litmuschaos/litmus-docs/website/versioned_docs/version-2.4.0/user-guides/chaoscenter-namespace-scope-installation.md

 NOTES:
 Thank you for installing litmus 😀

-Your release is named chaos and its installed to namespace: litmus.
+Your release is named chaos and it's installed to namespace: litmus.

-Visit https://docs.litmuschaos.io/ to find more info.
+Visit https://docs.litmuschaos.io to find more info.e info.

 ```